“Don’t expect a heatwave", says Met Office as high pressure brings back the frost

 Early riser Peter Steggles captured some rural images of the frost when he took his trusty camera outside in Rushbury this morning.

-Peter hopes it's the last Spring frost scenes he will be capturing after high pressure moved in on Wednesday night, squashing the clouds and clearing the skies which allowed temperatures to drop below zero.
+Peter hopes they're the last spring frost scenes he will be capturing after high pressure moved in on Wednesday night, squashing the clouds and clearing the skies which allowed temperatures to drop below zero.

 But there should be light winds and sunshine to make the day feel rather pleasant for many, even if temperatures don’t read very high, mid-teens at best.
 Sunday should see milder air spreading across the UK, with temperatures up a touch compared to Saturday.